The Systems Vision Science Summer School & Symposium, August 11 – 22, 2025, Tuebingen, Germany

 - Supervised exercises help to practice the theoretical knowledge

-- Poster sessions of your work
+- Poster and presentation sessions of your work and interests

 - Social interactions and networking while you enjoy science